cncf/wg-serverless/workflow/spec/spec.md

                 "$ref": "#/definitions/error"
             }
         },
-        "nextState": {
+        "transition": {
-            "type": "string",
+          "description": "Next transition of the workflow after the delay", "$ref": "#/definitions/transition"
-            "description": "Name of the next state to transition to after the delay" }
+        }
     },
     "if": {